Electronic Plan Submission

 Electronic application requirements are nearly identical to the requirements for paper applications.
 The only significant difference is that one set of PDF plans replaces the need for two sets of paper plans.
 Please remember that incomplete applications will not be accepted.
 Your application packet must include all of the following materials, as similarly listed on the Building Permit Applications page:

 - A Building Permit Application - completely filled out including tax/parcel number and contractor license numbers.
 Sign and date the application.

-- A completed and notarized Owner/Builder Certification form, if you are doing the work yourself on your own home
+- A completed Owner/Builder Certification form, if you are doing the work yourself on your own home.

 Drawing Requirements for Electronic Plans

 - All pages of the building plans should be compiled into one PDF.

 - Pages shall be indexed/bookmarked on every submission.
 The index should note the sheet number as well as the title/description of each sheet.

 - Building plans shall be fully dimensioned.
 This includes, but is not limited to, framing plans.

 - The title block of each sheet shall include a 3" x 3" space for the placement of the Cache County approval stamp.
 This space must be provided at the same location on each plan sheet.